bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 Then TSeq and IntSeq are also analyzed separately in IntGroup mapping sequences consolidated on two separate nights of sleep.

-Morover, the instruction stimuli presented before each execution, enable disambiguation of the memory traces from explicit recall from that during execution of the motor plan.
+Moreover, the instruction stimuli presented before each execution, enable disambiguation of the memory traces from explicit recall from that during execution of the motor plan.

 The MVPA analysis was based on PyMVPA software [@hanke_pymvpa_2009] package with additional development of custom cross-validation scheme, Searchlight and measures to adapt to the study design and analyses.

 #### Samples

-Each blocks was modelled by having 2 boxcars, respectively instruction and execution phase, convolved with Hemodynamic Response Functions (HRF).
+Each blocks was modeled by having 2 boxcars, respectively instruction and execution phase, convolved with Hemodynamic Response Functions (HRF).
 Volumes (TRs) corresponding to HRF level above 50% of maximum response level were taken as samples for the performed sequence.
 Maximum value of instruction and execution regressors determine the TR to pertain to instruction or execution phase, for which HRF is overlapping.
 A TR based approach was chosen to explore the fine dynamic of patterns related to the task, that model driven such as GLM cannot fully analyze at the cost of lower signal-to-noise ratio.

 Regular GLM-based approach was also performed using least-square separate (LS-S) regression of each event [@mumford_deconvolving_2012] shown to provide improved activation patterns estimates for MVPA.
 For each blocks, regressors for instruction and execution phases provided t-value maps that was further used as MVPA samples.